Booshlya/Bi415/README.md

 * reducer_ex2.py - Combiner for EX2

+* weekdays.txt - Data for Viz for EX2

 * mapper_ex1_adj.py - Mapper for adjusted code for EX2 last part (to generilize code)

 * part-r-00000 (3) - Data for Viz for EX4 a)